A No-go theorem for device-independent security in relativistic causal theories: Appendix F: Nontrivial bounds for Relativistic Causal correlations.

 \begin{prop}[3] In the four party scenario if the following two conditions hold, \\ (1) $A$ and $B$ do not signal PTR, \\ (2) any observable measured by $A$ and any observables measured by $B$ are non-disturbing (or alternatively no party signals PTR such that it affects the correlations between $A$ and $B$), \\ then the monogamy relation, is satisfied in all theories obeying relativistic causality.

 \end{prop}

-\begin{proof} The expression of interest can be written as, The terms within each bracket can be interpreted as the same inequality $I$ in which the first party measures $x=0, y=1$ and $x=1,y=0$ respectively.
+\begin{proof} The expression of interest can be written as, The terms within each bracket can be interpreted as the same inequality $\mathcal{I}$ in which the first party measures $x=0, y=1$ and the second measures $x=1,y=0$.
 Now, any two observables measured by Alice and Bob are non-disturbing and jointly measurable since no other party signals PTR to influence the correlations between them.
 Moreover, both the parties do not signal PTR to affect the correlation of others.
 Thus, from the above Lemma 2, one concludes that each of the two terms is bounded by its broadcasting value within theories obeying relativistic causality, that is, $\mathcal{B}$.
-Hence, the whole expression is bounded by $2\mathcal{B}$. \end{proof} An example of a measurement configuration given by the space time location of four parties' measurement events is shown in Figure 2 where the two conditions given inProposition 3 hold.
+Hence, the whole expression is bounded by $2\mathcal{B}$. \end{proof} An example of a measurement configuration given by the space-time location of four parties' measurement events is shown in Figure 4 where the two conditions given in Proposition 3 hold.
+This example shows that if eavesdroppers are constrained to space-time positions like those allowed to Dave, their correlations are bounded by BC, which are known to be weaker than quantum correlations \cite{sp0}.
+This limitation introduced by the restriction on space-time positions --to Dave's region for instance-- seat aside the attack of eavesdroppers since the reliable parties (Alice, Bob and Charlie in the example) could perform an experiment with quantum correlations they could not reproduce.

-Furthermore, while we have seen in a previous section that both Alice-Bob and Alice-Charlie can simultaneously achieve maximum violations of a two-party inequality such as the CHSH inequality \cite{CHSH69}, there is no measurement configuration within relativistic causal theories that allows all three pairs A-B, B-C and A-C to simultaneously achieve this maximum violation.
-For instance, for the well-known CHSH inequality written as